 Prior to becoming Head Coach, Brian was the Assistant Men’s Basketball Coach for three seasons (2009-2012).
 In his three seasons as Assistant Coach he helped the Trappers to an overall record of 64-30.
 His primary responsibilities were recruiting and student athlete skill/strength development.
 He also assisted with student athlete academic progress and achievement goals.

 Brian grew up in Salt Lake City, Utah where he attended Granger High School.
-During his Senior season he was selected for the 5A All-State basketball team.
-He started his collegiate career at Eastern Wyoming and played 2 seasons for former Northwest College Head Coach Andy Ward.
-While at Eastern he helped lead the Lancers to back-to-back Region IX championships, where they placed 8th at the NJCAA National Basketball Tournament.
-He was recruited to Eastern to play shooting guard but during his Sophomore season was moved to the point guard position.
-His next 2 seasons were spent at Montana State University-Northern.
+During his senior season he was selected for the 5A All-State basketball team.
+He started his collegiate career at Eastern Wyoming and played two seasons for former Northwest College Head Coach Andy Ward.
+While at Eastern he helped lead the Lancers in back-to-back Region IX championships, where they placed 8th at the NJCAA National Basketball Tournament.
+He was recruited to Eastern to play shooting guard but during his sophomore season was moved to the point guard position.
+His next two seasons were spent at Montana State University-Northern.

 He graduated with his Bachelor’s in Business from Montana State University-Northern.
 After graduating he moved back to Salt Lake City, Utah and worked as a Project Manager for a Human Resource solutions company (Automatic Data Processing).
 When he came to Northwest he completed a mentorship for the United States Sports Academy (USSA) and obtained his Master’s in Sport’s Management from USSA.
-He is married to his High School sweet heart Callee (Fast) and has 3 children, Gunnar, Coy, and Jersee.
+He is married to his high school sweetheart Callee (Fast) and has three children, Gunnar, Coy and Jersee.